antmbraun/antological/content/blog/adventures/climbing-illiimani/climbing-illimani.md

   title=''
 />

-Julio was starting to get concerned about us and told us to keep moving and it wasn't too far to go.
+Julio was starting to get concerned and told us to keep moving and it wasn't too far to go.
 The true summit was in sight now.
 We put our heads down and climbed the last short pitch onto a ridge, and then a 50 yard flat traverse, a victory amble, to the summit.

 <Image
   src='./summit.jpeg'